For those who wear Stoic armor against the world of Absurd,

 Mythopoetic Stoic Absurdism is a philosophical and narrative framework that:

-It constitutes a complete philosophical stance with:
+It constitutes a complete philosophical stance:

 Tenets